 Improve Customer Experience:

 Customer experience can be enhanced by several means.
-Including the website design and the call to action, customer experience involves the end to end elements in an eCommerce shop.
-Simplifying the shopping and check out process, hassles-free payment gateways, personalized recommendations give a positive experience to the customers.
+Including the website design and the call to action, customer experience involves the end-to-end elements in an eCommerce shop.
+Simplifying the shopping and check-out process, hassles-free payment gateways, and personalized recommendations give customers a positive experience.

 Above that, make sure your customer can find the right products and deals.
 Try to engage with them with new offers and products based on purchase history.
 As customers find the shops give value to them, the chance to retain them grows high.